-This page on health insurance in Spain, also commonly known as medical insurance, is designed to help you get the lowest and cheapest quote for your private health and private medical insurance.
+This page on health insurance in Spain, also commonly known as medical insurance, is designed to help expats get the lowest and cheapest quotes on the market for your private health and medical insurance.

 Private Health Insurance and Private Medical Care